dcos/dcos/README.md

 ./build_local.sh
 ```

-That will run a simple local build, and output the resulting DC/OS installers to $HOME/dcos-artifacts.
-You can run the created `dcos_generate_config.sh like so:
+That will run a simple local build, and output the resulting DC/OS installers to `./packages/cache/dcos_generate_config.sh`:

 ```
-$ $HOME/dcos-artifacts/testing/`whoami`/dcos_generate_config.sh
+$ ./packages/cache/dcos_generate_config.sh
 ```

+See the section on [running in Docker](#using-a-docker-cluster-with-minidcos) to test the installer.

 ## Build Details